Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 See the TypeScript Playground.

 In this article, we explored the different options for setting properties dynamically in TypeScript.
-These options can be grouped together by their similarities.
+These options can be grouped by their similarities.

 Record